 \subsection{A Markovian approximation}

 To develop our Markovian approximation, we will consider 2-dimensional diffusions with independent sources of noise,

-which leads to a diagonal diffusion matrix with entries,
+which leads to a diagonal diffusion matrix with entries

-This, in turn, leads to a FP equation of the form,
+This, in turn, leads to a FP equation of the form

-where the flux field is given by,
+where the flux field is given by

 First, we discretise $\mathbb{R}^2$ into a grid of rectangular cells of dimension $\Delta x \times \Delta y$.
 We denote the midpoint of each cell to be $(x_i,y_j)$, thus its boundary is the rectangle $R_{ij} = [x_{i-\frac{1}{2}},x_{i+\frac{1}{2}}]\times[y_{j-\frac{1}{2}},y_{j+\frac{1}{2}}]$, as shown in Fig. \ref{fig: markov approx}.
 As described in Sec. \ref{sec: intro}, the discretisation of a trajectory is performed by assigning a discrete-state to each voxel in the discretised space.
 In this case, the process is in state $k=(i,j)$ at time $t$ if the underlying diffusion is in the corresponding cell i.e. $(x(t),y(t))\in B_{ij}$.
-The corresponding ME describes the evolution of $p_{i,j}(t)$, the probability that the process is in state $(i,j)$.\\ \\ A FVA of Eq. (\ref{eq: 2d FP}) yields,
+The corresponding ME describes the evolution of $p_{i,j}(t)$, the probability that the process is in state $(i,j)$.\\ \\ A FVA of Eq. (\ref{eq: 2d FP}) yields

 where the subscript $k,l$ implies the function is evaluated at $(x_k,y_l)$.
 The expressions on the right of Eq. (\ref{eq: discrete FP}) represent the discrete flux along the bounding edges of the rectangle.
-In practice, we assume zero-flux at the boundary, which is chosen sufficiently far from the centre of mass of the stationary density, to simulate an infinite domain.\\ \\ It remains to derive expressions for the numerical flux which ultimately leads to a ME of the form,
+In practice, we assume zero-flux at the boundary, which is chosen sufficiently far from the centre of mass of the stationary density, to simulate an infinite domain.\\ \\ It remains to derive expressions for the numerical flux which ultimately leads to a ME of the form

 A numerical scheme yields a valid ME if $L_{(i,j),(k,l)}>0$ for all off-diagonal entries ($(k,l)\neq (i,j)$), and probability is conserved i.e. the columns of $L$ sum to 0.
-In Ref. \cite{strang2020applications}, Strang considered the centred-difference approximation for the FP equation in 1D, which only yields a valid ME under step-size conditions.
-Here, we consider the structure-preserving \textit{Scharfetter-Gummel} discretisation \cite{Frensley2004scharfettergummel}, which alleviates these conditions.
+In Ref. \cite{strang2020applications}, Strang considered the centred-difference approximation for the FP equation in 1D, which only yields a valid ME under step-size conditions. { As a result, the problem of deriving a valid approximation is closely related to that of developing a structure-preserving scheme for the FP equation \cite{Holubec2019physically,Heida2021finitevolume}.
+We will adopt the \textit{Scharfetter-Gummel} discretisation \cite{Frensley2004scharfettergummel}, which alleviates step-size conditions.}